Antlin23/FiveMServer/README.md

 HOW TO USE DRIFT MENU

-Install zip file
+Install zip file,
 Create folder in resources folder and extract all files there.
-Add "ensure menu" in server.cfg
+Add "ensure menu" in server.cfg,

 Happy drifting!